 Sunday, January 08, 2012

-An example of a claim that mouthguards reduce concussions that can be found in the popular press was the following statement by Ron Wolf, head coach of the Toronto Maple Leafs: "We're trying to get all our players to wear mouthguards.
+An example of a claim that mouthguards reduce concussions that can be found in the popular press was the following statement by Ron Wilson, head coach of the Toronto Maple Leafs: "We're trying to get all our players to wear mouthguards.
 If you get hit and you're wearing a proper mouthguard, it lessens the chance of a concussion."
 The theory is that a mouth guard prevents concussions after a blow to the jaw (in which forces are thought to move upwards to the base of the brain) by positioning the jaw in such a manner that it absorbs the impact forces instead of the brain.
 Now let us examine what the data shows in terms of whether mouthguards actually reduce concussion.